Teichlab/celltypist/README.md

   ```
   In short, the node’s `model` attribute stores the name of the local classifier, while `hier_model.model_mapping` keeps the actual [Model](https://celltypist.readthedocs.io/en/latest/celltypist.models.Model.html) object, mapped by that classifier name.

   The LCL hierarchical model has a similar organisation to the LCPN model, with the key difference being how classifiers are stored and assigned.
-Instead of attaching a separate classifier to each parent node in the tree, the LCL model trains one classifier per tree level (for details on multi-level cell type annotations, please see `4.5.`).
+Instead of attaching a separate classifier to each parent node in the tree, the LCL model trains one classifier per level rather than per node (for details on multi-level cell type annotations, please see `4.5.`).

   First, load an LCL hierarchical model.
   ```python